Log1x/poet/README.md

 ## Usage

-Publish the example configuration using:
+Start with publishing the Poet configuration file using Acorn:

 ```bash
 $ wp acorn vendor:publish --provider="Log1x\Poet\PoetServiceProvider"
 ```

-### Creating a Post Type
+### Registering a Post Type

 All configuration related to Poet is located in `config/poet.php`.
 Here you will find an example Book post type pre-configured with a few common settings: